oracle/python-cx_Oracle/doc/src/api_manual/connection.rst

     the queue that will be monitored for messages.
 The queue name may include the schema, if needed.

-    The clientInitiated parameter is used to determine if client initiated connections or server initiated connections (the default) will be established.
+    The client_initiated parameter is used to determine if client initiated connections or server initiated connections (the default) will be established.
 Client initiated connections are only available in Oracle Client 19.4 and Oracle Database 19.4 and higher.